 - 71% of users prefer voice search over typing a query.

-- 69% of marketers are increasing their efforts on Instagram in 2019.
+- 69% of marketers increased their efforts on Instagram in 2019.

 - 57% of shoppers will buy internationally.